 Notifications need to balance interactivity with direction

-Design notifications to allow users to perform minor, frequent tasks directly within Slack, while directing them to the main app for more extensive tasks.
-By distinguishing between tasks that can be resolved within Slack and those requiring the main app’s functionalities, you can protect a user’s Slack workflow and only pull them out of it for important tasks.
+Design notifications to allow users to perform minor, frequent tasks directly within Slack or Teams, while directing them to the main app for more extensive tasks.
+By distinguishing between tasks that can be resolved within chat and those requiring the main app’s functionalities, you can protect a user’s chat workflow and only pull them out of it for important tasks.

 You can embed deep links within notifications, guiding users straight to the corresponding section in the app, thus saving time and mitigating confusion.